 What Do Auditors Do?

 An auditor has the responsibility to check the accuracy and sometimes attest to the accuracy of business records.
 Those records are usually business records, but could be municipal records also, or any type of financial records.
 An auditor’s word is sought when records are being challenged for honesty.
-Auditors form opinions based on sufficient, competent material that is relevant to the auditor’s aim.
-An auditor can be self-employed or with a company, or be on retainer with a company or work…Read more

 - Analyze financial data to insure efficiency, accuracy, and compliance with relevant laws and standards, as well as to find instances of accounting deficiencies and/or fraud.